 It is uncommon to have high levels of leukocytes passing into the urine.
 However, high leukocyte levels in the urine may indicate an underlying infection or disruption to the urinary system.

-This article will look at five common causes of leukocytes in the urine.
+This article will look at common causes of leukocytes in the urine.

 Leukocytes can occur in urine for various reasons.

 A urinary tract infection (UTI) is a

 A UTI usually happens when bacteria enter the urinary tract through the urethra.
 They then multiply in the bladder.

 If a UTI occurs in the bladder and the person does not seek treatment, the infection can spread to other sites, including the urinary tract and kidneys.

 The number of white blood cells in the urine can increase if there is a kidney infection.

 Kidney stones can travel to the urinary tract and